stlab/better-code/chapters/0200-algorithms/slides.md

 %speaker
 : 1.
 Get a show of hands for incorrect and correct.
-  2. ADVANCE, Ask how they know their answer is right.
+  2. ⮕ Ask how they know their answer is right.

 ## Document every declaration